What COVID-19 means for your case

 Courts now open

 With courts now open cases will be able to proceed, albeit at a slightly slower pace.
-Following the closures there is a backlog of cases from the last few months to work through which may cause delay.
+Following the closures there is a backlog of cases to work through which may cause delay.

 Your solicitor will be able to update you with any delays involving your case as well as the new procedure for virtual attendance should you be required to attend.